 The beginning stages started by researching other designers such as Peter Pierobon and Design Milk.
 I wanted to understand how other designers implement fabrication with electronics.
 I used my own interpretation of design as well as implementing interaction design with physical computing to create Live Lamp.

+I used two coding software’s for this device, Arduino and Processing.
+The Arduino code detects initializes the device and detects the audio file.
+It recognizes information received from the Processing code and interprets it into the separate pins found on the Arduino board.
+Using another snip of code, I was able to tell the device to detect the audio differences in the sound file.
+The device can now tell the difference between the snare, kick and bass of the sound file.
 When a snare beat is detected, pin 1 activates and turns on a blue light.
 When a kick beat is detected, pin 2 activates and turns on a white light.
 When a bass beat is detected, pin 3 activates and turns on a red light.